gpiskas/Facebook_Delete_My_Timeline/README.md

 A Firefox and Chrome extension.

-Firefox: https://addons.mozilla.org/en-US/firefox/addon/facebook-delete-my-timeline/ <br> Adds a 'Facebook - Delete My Timeline' option to Firefox->Tools menu that deletes all listed conversations.
+Firefox: [DISCONTINUED]

-Chrome: https://chrome.google.com/webstore/detail/facebook-delete-my-timeli/olpgdigakalagbnckjmnhajofccbbeaf <br> Adds a 'Facebook - Delete My Timeline' page action that, when clicked, deletes all visible posts.
+Chrome: http://goo.gl/2LnddU <br> Adds a page action in your Facebook activity log in order to delete your posts.

-Facebook - Delete My Timeline <br> Copyright (C) 2013  George Piskas
+Facebook - Delete My Timeline <br> Copyright (C) 2014  George Piskas